Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Comparison with Independent Parameterization of Auxiliary Trajectories

 Similar to~\cref{sec:trajectory_net}, we use a set of 3-layer neural networks with $\tanh$ activation functions to parameterize each auxiliary trajectory.
 We then obtain the positional trajectories $\{\rho_{\phi^{(i)}}^{(i)}\}_{i=1}^N$ through~\eqref{eq:traj_spline} and sample states and actions from them.
 For the independent parameterization, we use \textit{a smaller neural network} with $16$ and $8$ units for the first and the second hidden layer, as it only needs to encode a single trajectory.
 For bookkeeping, from now on, we call the independent parameterization~\eqref{eq:traj_net_independent} as the \textit{multi-neural-net} parameterization and the joint parameterization~\eqref{eq:traj_net} as the \textit{single-neural-net} parameterization.

-\textbf{Results:} We compare the results of both trajectory parameterizations to justify that our choice of simple implementation (\textit{single-neural-net}) does not impair the performance of the learned policy.
+\textbf{Results:} We now compare the results of both trajectory parameterizations to assess changes in performance.
 We focus on examining the generalization capability of CoDE to trajectories not seen during training under each auxiliary trajectory parameterization.
-We train both the neural network and RMP policy with CoDE on 10 to 160 trajectories with the same training setup as listed in~\cref{sec:experiments}, and test it on the same set of 50 validation trajectories.
-As shown in Fig.~\ref{fig:validation_rmse_traj}, policies obtained with CoDE under both \textit{single-neural-net} and \textit{multi-neural-net} parameterizations have similar performance (particularly with RMP policies).
-With more than 40 demonstrations, the learned policy under both parameterizations achieve small error and small variance among trajectories.
-When the number of demonstrations is less than 40, the \textit{single-neural-net} parameterization performs slightly better than the \textit{multi-neural-net} parameterization though both parameterizations show high variance among trajectories.
+We train the neural network policy with CoDE on 10 to 160 trajectories for Task $1$ over $6$ random seeds with the same training setup as listed in~\cref{sec:experiments}, and test it on the same set of 50 testing trajectories.
+As shown in Fig.~\ref{fig:single_vs_multi}, policies obtained with CoDE under both \textit{single-neural-net} and \textit{multi-neural-net} parameterizations achieve small error among trajectories with 20 or more demonstrations.
+When the number of demonstrations is less than 20, the \textit{multi-neural-net} parameterization performs better than the \textit{single-neural-net} parameterization.
+The better performance of the \textit{multi-neural-net} parameterization gives us an additional way to improve the performance of CoDE.